 Unfortunately, Central Catholic is not a handicapped accessible building.
 Students requiring the use of crutches should receive training from a physical therapist in negotiating stairs.
 If an injury prevents a student from complying with the dress code, an exception should be sought from the Dean of Students (Office D).
-A student who obtains a medical excuse for physical education class or has a parent or physician's request to wear tennis shoes may NOT participate in any athletic program for that day and for the duration of his incapacity.
+A student who obtains a medical excuse for physical education class or has a parent or physician's request to wear tennis shoes may NOT participate in any athletic may leave campus if they have no scheduled classes, assemblies, meetings, or faculty appointments.
+Students may not leave campus at any other time.
+If a student leaves the campus, he is not permitted to return before the regular dismissal.
+Students assigned academic or disciplinary ineligibility may not leave campus until 2:40pm.
+Following dismissal, students are permitted on the first floor only, where the after school proctor can supervise them until 5:00 p.m.
+On most student, his locker, belongings, desk or any vehicle parked on school grounds.
+Searches by a school official may occur at any time, usually on reasonable suspicion of a possible violation of civil or criminal law or school regulations.
+In rare cases, police may use trained dogs in searches of lockers, cars, and empty areas of the property.
+During such a search, the school will be in lockdown status, with no movement in the school until directed by the Administration.
+Students will stay in their classrooms or be directed to another area.
+With reasonable suspicion the school reserves the right program for that day and for the duration of his incapacity.
 Requests to wear tennis shoes must be submitted to the Dean of Students.